Four years later, is Seattle still ‘Berning’? Warren, Buttigieg chase Sanders in campaign donations

 Former South Bend, Indiana, Mayor Pete Buttigieg, who had a strong showing in the Iowa caucus, is not that far behind the top two in Seattle.
 His total haul was $942,000 from about 5,500 individuals.

 And just as he did in the Iowa caucus, former Vice President Joe Biden had a fourth-place showing in Seattle in terms of money raised.
-Despite being the national front-runner in most polls, he has pulled in about $563,000 from about 3,800 city residents.
+Despite being the national front-runner in most polls, he has pulled in about $563,000 from 3,800 city residents.

 Both Sanders and Warren have been critical of Amazon, and pointing out that the Seattle-based online-retail giant paid no federal income tax last year has become part of their stump speeches.
 But that hasn’t deterred some Amazon employees from contributing to these candidates.

-Note: Correction: A previous version of this column misidentified the state Sen. Amy Klobuchar represents.